-In North America, the Universities offer you graduation/ post graduation programmes; whereas colleges offer you diplomas.
-In order to attract many Indian students, the names of these diplomas are really impressive, but their value may not even be worth the paper on which the diploma certificate is printed.
+In North America, the Universities offer you graduation/ post-graduation programmes, whereas colleges offer you diplomas.
+In order to attract Indian students, the names of these diplomas are really impressive, but their value in many cases may not even be worth the paper on which the diploma certificate is printed.

 Do not Get Carried Away by the Agents.
-Most sensible advice, but least taken by any one immigrating to North America.
+Most sensible advice, but least taken by anyone immigrating to North America.
 The agents operating in India are there to make money and will promise you the moon.
-Please do not be carried away by their guarantees for a sure shot job – Trump or Trudeau cannot guarantee it – so how can an agent in India.
+They force the students to go for College Diplomas in Canada as the colleges offer them huge commissions.
+Canadian Universities do not offer such commissions as they are oversubscribed.
+Please do not be carried away by their guarantees for a sure shot job – Biden or Trudeau cannot guarantee it – so how can an agent in India.

-First Year – Use it to Settle Down and Learn to Communicate.
+First Semester – Use it to Settle Down and Learn to Communicate.
 Indian students are not familiar with the social, cultural and education system of North America.
 Use the first year to settle down and learn to live and talk the way the locals do.
 “When in Rome, do what Romans do”.
-Second year onwards, you can take up part time work.
+Second semester onward, you can take up part time work.

 Sufficient Funds.
-To avoid working in the first year and to amalgamate with the society, $35,000 for the first year is recommended.
-This includes $15,000 for the tuition fee and the rest for living expenses.
+To avoid working in the first semester and to amalgamate with the society, $75,000 for the first year is recommended for university students.
+This includes $50,000 for the tuition fee and the rest for living expenses.

 Communication Skills.
 Written and oral communication skills are given lot of importance in the high school curriculum, compared to that of India.
 Most of the subjects are taught with application aspects in mind and is not ‘cramming’.
 An Indian student needs to compete with the local students (majority are much smarter than what you think you are).
 To make a test, write a letter to the editor or a small column or a snippet and try and get it published in any newspaper or magazine.
 In case you fail to do it, your written English needs improvement.
 Try your hand at a PowerPoint presentation for five minutes and see how much you can impress your friends.
 The course you are going to undertake will involve a lot of written and oral presentations.